 Our amenities include wireless internet service, off-street parking, a refrigerator, a microwave, bathrobes, a hairdryer, and a small lending library.
 We do not have flat screen televisions.

 We do not allow pets, cooking, or children under the age of 17.
 The entire property is non-smoking, including the driveway and garden.
 Multiple level changes in the old building and the garden make it unsuitable for those who are unsteady on their feet.
-The apartment is only rented to one party at a time; if only one bedroom is used, the other is not rented.

 My Standard Rate 2 night min stay